sijnstra/agon-docs/docs/vdp/VDP-Variables.md

 VDP variables provide a way to both read and change the state of the VDP.
 They can be used to enable an experimental feature, read or change the current state of the VDP, or store information for use in a [buffered command](./Buffered-Commands-API.md) sequence.

-VDU variables are natively 16-bit values, although some variables may only use the lower 8 bits.
+VDU variables are 16-bit values, although some variables may only use the lower 8 bits.
+Whilst natively variables are stored as unsigned values, the VDP will interpret them as signed values where appropriate; for instance graphics coordinates can be negative, and the VDP will interpret them as such.

 Variables are currently split into three general categories: test flags, system settings, and VDU variables.
 In the future we will add more variables to expose the state of the audio system.
 These categorites are given some broad ranges of variable IDs to allow for future expansion, and to allow for easy identification of the type of variable.